• This page, Climate Risk and Resiliency in the Insurance Sector, is offered by

 Climate Risk Disclosure

-All insurers and health maintenance organizations who are licensed in the Commonwealth of Massachusetts and who collected direct written premium amounts of more than $100 million dollars nationwide during 2020 must respond to the survey for Massachusetts, except for insurers and health maintenance organizations required to respond to the survey by the other participating states.
+All insurers and health maintenance organizations who are licensed in Massachusetts and who collected direct written premium amounts of more than $100 million dollars nationwide during the prior calendar year must respond to the survey for Massachusetts, except for insurers and health maintenance organizations required to respond to the survey by the other participating states.
 Insurers and health maintenance organizations within the same group whose policies and practices are the same and whose answers would not be materially different from each other may submit uniform group responses.

 The NAIC annual climate survey and TCFD recommendations are similar, since they report on climate-related risks and opportunities, innovative products, such as premium reductions for risk mitigation efforts, green building insurance, renewable energy, natural infrastructure, or others.
 The TCFD recommendations were approved by the G-20 Finance Ministers and created by an industry-led task force.
 The TCFD Guidelines are endorsed by many institutions and supported by the International Association of Insurance Supervisors.